PHOENIXCONTACT/MORYX-Framework/docs/articles/Processing/Workplans.md

 !["Petri Net](images/petrinet.png)

-Unlike MARVIN Classic, there shall be not one single large workplan but separate small workplans to get from one construction level to the next one.
+Unlike MORYX Classic, there shall be not one single large workplan but separate small workplans to get from one construction level to the next one.
 In addition to the work plan steps work plans may contains splits and joins to support parallel processing.
-Therefore there will be not one single token inside the net as in MARVIN Classic but a group of tokens.
+Therefore there will be not one single token inside the net as in MORYX Classic but a group of tokens.

 The ProcessController will be changed to get a list of activities instead of a single one.
 The list may be empty if there is a join still waiting for other tokens.
 The workflow finishes if the list of activities is null.